"A portrait is a picture in which there is just a tiny little something not quite right about the mouth." -- John Singer Sargent

 By Benjamin Franklin Stephenson M.D

-The motto of the GAR is “Fraternity, Charity and Loyalty” and those elements are represented on the Monument.
+Stephenson chose “Fraternity, Charity and Loyalty” as the motto of the GAR and those elements are represented on the Monument.

 Fraternity